Quirinus/MXLU_Documentation/README.md

 - make the docs not collapse section when clicking on an open page_book (page_book_open). (in ___dtree.js, probably do something to line 128?)
 - change anchor name for brachy to wretched_hive
 - use new pics for changed ubers (http://www.medianxl.com/t6739p20-mxlu-xvc-docs-2-94-unfinished#181878) that didn't get a pic in the contest ; dunno which ones to choose when people disagree XD // if you don't like some of the pics, post in the thread or get a better one
+- Fix: Quest Reference: all dragon recipes use TP scroll instead of some using ID and some TP
+- add a note to shields that the class bonus isn't counted in, but all others are. link to the defense and block page or base items page.